PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

 		* It saves the model, data and evaluation results
 		* each entry into to meta data is called artifacts and they have properties
 		* these artifacts help us moving forward or backword for our debugging , analysis and fast forwarding if the component is not changed in the entire ml pipeline.
+		* Apache Beam is used to do the meta data update operation.
+This may be with the anticipation that the model itself when written along with its various version, the size may be very huge.
+Moreover, Beam also provides both the scalability and parallelism which is suited for the pipe components to be concurrent.